mnskaho/LSAHR_dataset/README.md

 * Each row corresponds to one hotel review.
 * Two versions are available: **balanced** and **unbalanced**.
 * The files are hosted externally due to GitHub file size limitations.
+* The column `polarity_score` can be used as the sentiment label for classification tasks.

+Please check the repository license before using this dataset for academic, research, or commercial purposes.